PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![007_mambaforge_install](./images/007_mambaforge_install.png)

-Once the decision to add Mambaforge to the Windwos Environmental Path or not is configured.
+Once the decision to add Mambaforge to the Windows Environmental Path or not is configured.
 Select Install:

 ![008_mambaforge_install](./images/008_mambaforge_install.png)